dbvisel/crossdante/FAQ.md

 If you look at the Norton notes, you'll see that the numbering scheme seems to involves a lot of 1s and 2s; I think it used footnotes and started over on each page.
 This is not particularly helpful when it's being displayed any other way; so the app renumbers notes for each canto, starting at 1, going to however many notes there are.
 (Other numbering systems are imaginable!)
 When a canto is displayed, the app goes through the list of notes and tries to sequentially match each note with something in the text.
 It does not matter what the number is (it doesn't actually even have to be a number), but it does need to appear in the text or the note won't show up.
 (Or, if you have a callout and no note with that callout, you'll see the braces in the text.)

-Notes are currently displayed inside a single paragraph; you can have multiple lines by sticking in a <br>.
+Notes are currently displayed inside a single paragraph; you can have multiple lines by sticking in a `<br />`.
 I don't love this system, but it's what there is right now.
 The current notes, for what it's worth, are mostly garbage – notes in the Gutenberg texts are even more wildly corrupt than the texts.
 A lot of Greek, for example, was simply thrown out.

 ## How do I get from translation files to a text?